James-Montgomery/team_standards/README.md

 * No meetings after 3pm on Friday
 * **Don't be jerk**
 * Don't check phones during meetings
+* Meetings are time boxed and don't bleed over
+* Someone is always designated the "note taker"

 ## Coding Standards <a name="coding_standards"></a>

 Coding standards are what people usually think of as "software engineering team standards".
 These standards set the best practices that the team pledges to follow when writing code.
-These practices are meant to encourage maintainavble, understandable, working code that engineers enjoy working with!
+These practices are meant to encourage maintainable, understandable, working code that engineers enjoy working with!

 ### Prioritization <a name="prioritization"></a>